NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 To reiterate, the purpose of a nano service is to break down an RFM service into its isolated steps.
 It extends the normal `ncs:servicepoint` YANG mechanism and requires the following:

-* A YANG definition of the service input parameters, with a service point name and the additional _nano-plan-data_ grouping.
+* A YANG definition of the service input parameters, with a service point name and the additional nano-plan-data grouping.
-* A YANG definition of the plan component types and their states in a _plan outline_.
+* A YANG definition of the plan component types and their states in a plan outline.
-* A YANG definition of a _behavior tree_ for the service.
+* A YANG definition of a behavior tree for the service.
 The behavior tree defines how and when to instantiate components in the plan.
 * Code or templates for individual state transfers in the plan.

 When a nano service is committed, the system evaluates its behavior tree.
 The result of this evaluation is a set of components that form the current plan for the service.
 This set of components is compared with the previous plan (before the commit).
 If there are new components, they are processed one by one.

 For each component in the plan, it is executed state by state in the defined order.
-Before entering a new state, the _create pre-condition_ for the state is evaluated if it exists.
+Before entering a new state, the create pre-condition for the state is evaluated if it exists.
 If a create pre-condition exists and if it is not satisfied, the system stops progressing this component and jumps to the next one.
 A kicker is then defined for the pre-condition that was not satisfied.
 Later, when this kicker triggers and the pre-condition is satisfied, it performs a `reactive-re-deploy` and the kicker is removed.
 This kicker mechanism becomes a self-sustained RFM loop.

 If a state's pre-conditions are met, the callback function or template associated with the state is invoked, if it exists.
-If the callback is successful, the state is marked as _reached_, and the next state is executed.
+If the callback is successful, the state is marked as `reached`, and the next state is executed.

-A component, that is no longer present but was in the previous plan, goes into _back-tracking mode_, during which the goal is to remove all reached states and eventually remove the component from the plan.
-Removing state data changes is performed in a strict reverse order, beginning with the last reached state and taking into account a _delete pre-condition_ if defined.
+A component, that is no longer present but was in the previous plan, goes into back-tracking mode, during which the goal is to remove all reached states and eventually remove the component from the plan.
+Removing state data changes is performed in a strict reverse order, beginning with the last reached state and taking into account a delete pre-condition if defined.

-A nano service is expected to have a `ncs:self` component type, all other component types are optional.
-Any component type, including `ncs:self`, are expected to have `ncs:init` as its first state and `ncs:ready` as its last state.
-Any component type, including `ncs:self`, can have any number of specific states in between `ncs:init` and `ncs:ready`.
+A nano service is expected to have a component.
+All components are expected to have `ncs:init` as its first state and `ncs:ready` as its last state.
+A component-type can have any number of specific states in between `ncs:init` and `ncs:ready`.

 ### Back-Tracking <a href="#d5e10107" id="d5e10107"></a>

 Back-tracking is completely automatic and occurs in the following scenarios:

-* State pre-condition not satisfied_:_ A reached state's pre-condition is no longer satisfied, and there are subsequent states that are reached and contain reverse diff-sets.
+* **State pre-condition not satisfied**: A `reached` state's pre-condition is no longer satisfied, and there are subsequent states that are reached and contain reverse diff-sets.
-* Plan component is removed_:_ When a plan component is removed and has reached states that contain reverse diff-sets.
+* **Plan component is removed**: When a plan component is removed and has reached states that contain reverse diff-sets.
-* Service is deleted_:_ When a service is deleted, NSO will set all plan components to back-tracking mode before deleting the service.
+* **Service is deleted**: When a service is deleted, NSO will set all plan components to back-tracking mode before deleting the service.

 For each RFM loop, NSO traverses each component and state in order.
 For each non-satisfied create pre-condition, a kicker is started that monitors and triggers when the pre-condition becomes satisfied.